nathaneltitane/dextop/README.md

     - Approve/Deny storage permission request
     - Wait for automated installtion and configuration process to finish (approximately 10 minutes)

-- Use Termux side setup [ green 'termux' prompt ]:
+- Use Termux system [ green 'termux' prompt ]:
   - Paste or type ```container-session -o``` to start the graphical interface

-- Use Linux image container setup [ fuschia 'termux' prompt ]:
+- Use Container system [ fuschia 'termux' prompt ]:
   - Paste or type: ```container-session -u termux``` to log into the container instance
   - Paste or type ```container-session -o``` to start the graphical interface